-Important Note: If you make a mistake while programming, press 🎆 🚌 keys at the same time
+Important Note: If you make a mistake while programming, press keys at the same time to escape from programming no matter how much has been completed, then begin again at step 1.

 3.1.2 Single or Multiple Systems

 This program sequence sets the telephone entry system to operate as a single unit on the phone line, or to share the phone line with other units.
 If multiple systems are sharing the same phone line, then each one must be set as a "multiple system" and each must have a unique master code.